evansd/whitenoise/docs/index.rst

 **Radically simplified static file serving for Python web apps**

+.. warning:: This documentation refers to an older, unsupported version of WhiteNoise.

 With a couple of lines of config WhiteNoise allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.
 (Especially